cgrudz/Tutorial_on_DA/README.md

 # Tutorial_on_DA

-This repository is for a series of lectures given in the London Mathematical Society 2019 <a href="http://mpecdt.org/lms-summer-school-mathematics-of-climate-8-12-july-2019/">Summer Research School on the Mathematics of Climate</a>.
+This repository is for a series of lectures given in the London Mathematical Society 2019 <a href="http://mpecdt.org/lms-summer-school-mathematics-of-climate-8-12-july-2019/" target="blank">Summer Research School on the Mathematics of Climate</a>.

 These lectures were developed in collaboration with Alberto Carrassi, Patrick Raanes and Marc Bocquet.
 The development of these lectures benefited from the following works referenced,